 A nonprofit environmental organization is suing TerraCycle and several major brands, saying the companies are misleading consumers about the recyclability of their products through mail-in collection programs.
 TerraCycle’s CEO discussed the company’s labeling in an interview.

 The Last Beach Cleanup on March 4 filed the civil complaint in the Superior Court of California, County of Alameda.
 It centers on recyclability claims in product labeling.
-Resource Recycling learned of the suit last week.
+Plastics Recycling Update learned of the suit last week.

 The filing names as defendants specialty products recycling company TerraCycle and consumer goods companies CSC Brands, Gerber Products Company, Late July Snacks, L’Oreal USA, Materne North America, The Coca-Cola Company, The Clorox Company, The Procter & Gamble Company, and Tom’s of Maine.